-As of December 31, 2016 and 2017, the Company also recorded as other income a portion of the upfront fee and milestones agreed under the contract with Nestlé which are deferred over the performance obligation.
-As of December 31, 2017, we had recorded deferred revenue of ε 9.5 million related to our collaboration with Nestlé Health Science, which will be deferred and recognized ratably over the service obligation period.
-We expect the service obligation period to be completed in the second half of 2021.
+The Company recognized as other income a portion of the upfront fee and milestones agreed under the contract with Nestlé which are deferred over the performance obligation.
+As of December 31, 2018, the end of the service obligation period over which the revenue from Nestlé will be deferred is expected by 2022.